 There’s no heart and soul anywhere to be found.

 That kind of blog can generate some advertising dollars in the short run.
 But the lack of genuine interest from the owner will limit its growth.
-By that, I mean the growth of the audience.
+By that, I mean the growth of the audience that makes the blog successful.
 Many people are put off when they sense a lack of enthusiasm in a blogger.

 What’s a Niche, and Why Should I Work in One?

 If you have an idea for a successful blog, but you’re not sure if anyone will be interested, don’t worry.
 There’s an audience for everything and everyone on the web.
 You just have to find your audience.
 You can make finding an audience much easier by occupying a niche.